Do I Need Moving Insurance, and How Much Does it Cost?

 A key advantage to using moving insurance is that, unlike valuation, it doesn’t have liability limits on damaged items, and it covers things like natural disasters.

-Packing is the key to a successful move.
 Using the best packing methods and materials can make all the difference.
 And understanding the correct way to pack high-value items like antiques will help reduce damages on the back end.

-Third-party insurance providers handle moving insurance for moving companies, since moving companies aren’t authorized to sell insurance themselves.
+Third-party insurance providers handle moving insurance for moving companies since moving companies aren’t authorized to sell insurance themselves.
 With third-party insurance, you can still purchase full coverage—just from a separate provider.

 For example, if you’ve chosen basic (or released) value protection to cover your move but want additional coverage, third-party insurance lets you pull this off.
 Since basic protection covers only up to $0.60 per pound, third-party insurance can help make up the $0.40 difference to the dollar.